danfuzz/samizdat/doc/language-guide/a01-samizdat-0.md

 #### Strings

+In Layer 0, the only backslash escapes that are recognized are the trivial one-character ones. *Not* included are hexadecimal escapes, entity escapes, or newline ignoring.
+In addition, space-after-newline collapsing is *not* performed.

-Neither hexadecimal nor entity escapes are recognized in string literals in Layer 0.
-Parsing of these is implemented in Layer 2.
+Handling of all of these is implemented in Layer 2.

 #### Variable Definition